Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_07_view-tei.md

     for $child in $node/node() return local:dispatch($child)
 ```

 which means that it iterates over the children of its input (that is, the children of the node we pass to it) and sends each of those nodes, one at a time, to the dispatcher for processing.
-Processing the children of every node in this way ensures a complete traversal of the input document, but if you want to exclude certain parts, or access them in a different order, you can specify that in the helper function.
+Processing the children of every node in this way ensures a complete traversal of the input document, but if you want to exclude certain parts, or create their output in a particular order, you can specify that in the helper function.

 #### Subcategorization

-The `case` statements in `typeswitch` can test only for node type, and not for other properties, such as whether the node has a particular attribute, or an attribute with a particular value, or a particular parent, or whether it’s the first in a sequence of similar elements, or has a specific number of ancestors of a particular type, etc. One way to handle such conditions differently is to test for them in the `case` statement within `typeswitch`.
-The following `case` statement from within a `typeswitch` calls a function that will create bold HTML output if an input `<emph>` has a `@rend` value of “bold”, and otherwise defaults to calling a function to create italic output.
+The `case` statements in `typeswitch` can test only for node type, and not for other properties, such as whether the node has a particular attribute, or an attribute with a particular value, or a particular parent, or whether it’s the first in a sequence of similar elements, or has a specific number of ancestors of a particular type, etc. One way to handle such conditions is to test for them in the `case` statement within `typeswitch`.
+The following `case` statement, an extract from within a `typeswitch`, passes control to different helper functions depending on the value of a `@rend` attribute on the input `<emph>` element.

 ```xquery
 case element(tei:emph) return